 - 2G/3G/4G/LTE – Enables medical devices to perform continuous monitoring of patient’s health data while allowing the patient to be truly mobile

-- Bluetooth & Bluetooth LE – Used for connecting medical devices to smart devices and transmitting data over short distances
+- Bluetooth & Bluetooth Low Energy – Used for connecting medical devices to smart devices and transmitting data over short distances

 - NFC – Used for taking patient readings from a medical device to a tablet or hand-held data collection device